Jeff-Russ/ror-guides/rails-database.md

 ![missing image](https://s3.amazonaws.com/files.jeffruss.com/img/crud_actions.png)

 In terms of what actually happens on the web, the __"HTTP Verb"__ are the only thing that actually exists.
 They keywords that are actually part of the HTTP response and request messages.
 The actions are, of course, the names of the methods in the Rails controller classes.
-THe CRUD operations are really just abstract catergories for the HTTP Verbs and the Rails actions basically
+THe CRUD operations are really just abstract categories for the HTTP Verbs and the Rails actions basically
 add views, which are GET requests, to each of the CRUD operations.
 In this way:

 CRUD __create__ == HTTP __POST__ == Rails __create__